California firefighters had job dispute before fatal attack

 Investigators seized a handgun at the home they believe is linked to the shooting at the fire station.

-Los Angeles County Fire Chief Daryl Osby said the station has only four firefighters per shift and was considered a second home by workers who typically work 24 hours at a time.
+Fire Chief Daryl Osby said the small station — one of 172 throughout Los Angeles County — has only four firefighters per shift and was considered a second home by employees who typically work 24 hours at a time.

 “As a fire chief, I never thought that when our firefighters face danger, that they would face danger in one of our community fire stations,” Osby said.